Animals help with primary and secondary * psychological or psycho-somatic impairments,

 In order to receive an emotional support animal, the person registering such an animal, must have a demonstrable emotional disability.
 The benefit and function that the animal performs for humans must be confirmed by a doctor, psychologist or psychotherapist.
 In individual cases, in addition to the submission of a confirmed diagnosis, a declaration by a psychosocial support association may be sufficient.
 The ESAeurope Card confirms this connection between the diagnosis made and the benefits of the animal.

 In the European Union, reference can be made to the EU Charter of Fundamental Rights, which prohibits discrimination on the basis of disability and recognizes the right of people with disabilities to integrate and to live. (“Values such as dignity, autonomy, equality and inclusion (…) are central principles of the EU.
 The latest UN Human Rights Agreement (CRPD) expressly states that the key concepts of self-determination, participation and inclusion also apply to people with disabilities, namely people , “who have long-term physical, mental, mental or sensory impairments which, in interaction with various barriers, can prevent them from participating fully, effectively and equally in society”.

 In any case, the admission requirements on site, as well as location and country-specific, must be complied with and requested documents must also be presented in individual cases alongside the ESAeurope Card if this is desired.
 This is important for your own safety!
 The licensing authority and the animal owner are liable for property damage and personal injury in an emergency.
 Appropriate animal liability insurance is recommended.

 Within the United States of America, ESAs are legally defined (American people with Disabilities Act (ADA), Fair Housing Act), while in Europe there is no corresponding legal protection.

-The Airline Access Act provides for special approvals for ESAs that travel with airlines.
+The Law on Access to Airlines provides for special certifications for ESAs travelling with airlines.